latent-to/developer-docs/docs/evm-tutorials/staking-precompile.md

 In this tutorial, you will interact directly with the staking precompile by using its ABI, and use your Metamask wallet as the source of TAO to stake.

-1. Copy this below ABI from https://github.com/opentensor/subtensor/blob/main/precompiles/src/solidity/stakingV2.abi into Remix IDE as a new file.
+1. Copy the ABI from https://github.com/opentensor/subtensor/blob/main/precompiles/src/solidity/stakingV2.abi into Remix IDE as a new file.

 2. Copy staking precompile address `0x0000000000000000000000000000000000000805` to the **At Address** field in Remix IDE, and click **At Address** button.